nmlynch94/com.jagexlauncher.JagexLauncher/README.md

 ### If you have a steam deck
 - Follow one of the methods above, then simply right click on the icon in the Application Menu and choose to create a steam shortcut.
 Then, you will be able to launch it in Game Mode.
 - You may want to rename your shortcut to whatever you normally play (e.g. RuneLite, RuneScape, OSRS) because the way the deck searches community control schemes is by matching your game's name.
 - I recommend the release bundle method especially, because the flatpak-builder method will require you to disable your Read Only partition in order to install flatpak-builder https://steamdecki.org/SteamOS/Read-only_Filesystem.
-I don't recommend doing this unless you are familiar enough with Linux to ignore this warning.
+I don't recommend doing this unless you are familiar enough with Linux to know you can ignore this warning.

 ### Updates
 To update, you can simply follow one of the above installation instructions on the latest code/release.
 The Jagex Launcher itself will be able to self-update, so the only reason you will need to do that is to get bugfixes or newer RuneLite or HDOS versions.